Yann-Audin/CybermeneuticsTools/README.md

 ## What is CybermeneuticsTools?

 CybermeneuticsTools is a Python software designed to transform textual data into a network of hypertexts with index cards for the names entities in a given corpus.

-It aims to facilitate the humanistic inquiry into interconnected texts,
+It aims to facilitate the humanistic inquiry into interconnected texts.

 ## How-tos